PsiNikos1/ArticlesDatabase/ReadMe.txt

 Articles Database- Rest  API.

 This API is developed with Python, Flask & SQLAlchemy.
+Also Docker and Gunicorn with 4 workers has been implemented for scalability and production.

 --ORM MODEL
     Author - Article (Many-To-Many)